Lucy Walter: Relationship with Charles II

 In May 1648, Walter managed to meet and charm Prince Charles, who had by then been living in France but visited The Hague for a short time.
 They were both only 18, and it is usually assumed that she was his first mistress.
 They might have resumed their relationship in September 1648, when he was again in the Dutch Republic.
 On 9 April 1649, Walter gave birth to a son, James (1649–1685), who was acknowledged by Prince Charles as his illegitimate child.
 The child was sent away to a wet nurse near Rotterdam, while Walter went to live in Antwerp.

-In August 1649, Walter travelled to Saint-Germain-en-Laye, France to see Charles, who had become king in January after the execution of his father, Charles I. She shared a coach with writer and diarist John Evelyn, who described her as "a brown, beautiful, bold, but insipid creature".
+In August 1649, Walter travelled to Saint-Germain-en-Laye, France to see Charles, who had become king in January after the execution of his father, Charles I. She shared a coach with writer and diarist John Evelyn, who described their encounter.

 During July and August 1649 she stayed with Charles in Paris and Saint-Germain-en-Laye, and she may have accompanied him to Jersey in September.
 It was around this time that she started using the name of her relative, John Barlow of Slebech.